Skip to main content

 5. If the Back Pay is not to be paid by EFT, untick Generate Payment.

-6. Select Bypass Bank Splits if the payment is to be transferred into the balance bank account and not be split between the employee's bank accounts.
+6. Select Bypass Bank Splits to transfer the payment into the employee's balance bank account and not split between their accounts.

-7. In the Calculation Details tab, enter the Start Date and End Date.
-The End date should be the actual pay period end date of the last pay received at the previous rate of pay.
-The back pay will include all pay period end date that falls within the date range.
-If unsure, print the Employee Previous Earnings Report (Payroll, Reports, End of Pay) to check pay period end dates for the employee.
+7. On the Calculation Details tab, enter the Start Date and End Date.
+The end date should be the actual pay period end date of the last period paid at the previous rate.
+The back pay will include all period end date that falls within the date range.
+If unsure, print the Employee Previous Earnings Report (Payroll, Reports, End of Pay) to check the period end dates for the employee.

 9. To calculate the values, click Calculate or select either the Rates or Transaction Details tabs.